griffithlab/civic-panel/docs/CIViC introduction.rst

 This screencast covers:
 * Description of CIViC and its goals
 * Navigating through CIViC's core pages
-* Browsing, searching, and consuming knowledgebase content
+* Browsing, searching, and consuming CIViC knowledgebase content

 .. raw:: html